What is 5k Gold? Is it Real and Valuable? Is There Jewelry Made From 5k Gold?

 Is There Bullion (Coins and Bars) Made From 5k Gold?

 No, there’s no bullion made from 5k gold.
-5k gold has never been used to produce investment grade bullion (coins and bars) because the amount of pure gold in this alloy is too low (only 20.85%).
+5k gold was never used to produce investment grade bullion (coins and bars) because the amount of pure gold in this alloy is too low (only 20.85%).

 Are you interested in investment-grade gold coins and bars?